This is your guide to the new WordPress Gutenberg editor. It’s about to replace the current text editor that you use to write your posts and pages.

 They can be reused in different posts or different sections of your site.
 You will be able to create your own unique blocks too and developers would be able to do the same and offer them as third-party plugins.

-Blocks will be replacing all the current WordPress formatting elements such as widgets, embeds, post formats, custom post types, shortcodes and theme settings.
+Blocks will be replacing all the current WordPress formatting elements.
+This includes widgets, embeds, post formats, custom post types, shortcodes and theme settings.

 All the blocks currently available in the Gutenberg editor